SamuelLJackson/AngelHackTeam/README.md

 ## How It Works
 Users engage in a POW competion to find a nonce which satisifies the requirement of the challenge.
 The users who find a nonce which correctly solves the POW puzzle input data for the POW Oracle contract and recieve native tokens in exchange for their work.
 The oracle data submissions are stored in contract memory as an array - which is subsequently operated upon to derive the median for the sample.
 In this implementation the amount of samples recorded may be stated as N=5.

-Each datapoint is expressed as an integer with a median timestamp describing the point in time that the oracle truth corresponds to.
-On average, these oracle truths are mined and recorded at an interval dynamically adjusted to correspond to the total work inputted - so that truthpoints (represented as values stored for P sub n variables) may be expressed in a timeseries array fed into another contract, or visualized in a front-end through an event.
+Each input value is expressed as an integer with a median timestamp describing the point in time that the oracle truth corresponds to.
+On average, these oracle truths are mined and recorded at an interval dynamically adjusted to correspond to the total work inputted - so that truthpoints (represented as values stored for P sub n variables) may be expressed in a timeseries array fed into another contract, or visualized in a front-end through an event (see UX section for an example).

+To ensure scalability and maximize usage potential, the smart-contract has been designed ground-up using the principle of 'gas-minimization'.
+The contract is currently deployed on the both the Kovan and Rinkeby Ethereum testnets.
+We encourage testing, security auditing, and UX critiques.

 ### The Oracle Mining Process